Women should not die from breast cancer. More than 95 percent of women diagnosed with early-stage breast cancer

 THE #1 RISK FACTOR FOR BREAST CANCER IS BEING A WOMAN

-The number one risk factor for breast cancer is being a woman.
-While a family history of breast cancers increases a woman’s risk, most women diagnosed with breast cancer have no family history of the disease.
+A family history of breast cancer increases a woman’s risk of getting the disease, but most women diagnosed with breast cancer have no family history of breast cancer.

 A MAMMOGRAM IS JUST ONE OF MANY SCREENING OPTIONS